 We recommend downloading the portable versions when you go to the website, especially if you plan to use it sparingly.
 This way, you can delete the folder to remove the software from your computer rather than go through the uninstall process.

-Once done, it will populate a list with the devices connected to the network.
+- Once the scan is complete, it will populate a list with the devices connected to the network

 For example, the second device in my WiFi-connected devices list does not have a name.
-Still, its Network Adapter Company is ASUSTek COMPUTER INC., which is the manufacturer of my PC This way, I can know that the IP for the device connected to my WiFi belongs to my PC.
+Still, its Network Adapter Company is ASUSTek COMPUTER INC., which is the manufacturer of my PC.
+This indicates that the IP for the connected device to my WiFi belongs to my PC.

-If you’re an Apple user, sadly, you need more options to check who’s connected to my WiFi.
-However, you can use LanScan, a great tool, but you will have to pay $6 for full functionality.
+If you’re an Apple user, sadly, you need more options to check who’s connected to your WiFi.
+However, you can use LanScan, a great but paid tool ($5.99) that checks for full functionality.

 Most other apps are either paid or can be a hassle to deal with.
-If you’re an iPhone user, then you should give Fing a try to see who’s on my WiFi.
+If you’re an iPhone user, then you should give Fing a try to see who’s on your WiFi.

-How Can I See All Devices Connected to My WiFi Using Command Prompt?
+How Can I See the What Devices Are Connected to My Network Using Command Prompt?

-A list of IP addresses will be displayed on the screen, allowing me to see my WiFi connections.
-Although these aren’t as detailed as the ones seen in the previous example, this can still be a viable option if you’re wondering, “How can I see all devices connected to my network?”
+A list of IP addresses will be displayed on the screen, allowing you to see your WiFi connections.
+Although the list of connected devices isn’t as detailed as the methods seen above, this is still a viable option if you’re wondering, “How can I see what devices are connected to my network?”

 Frequently Asked Questions